 Understanding the connections between ecosystem services and human use, values, and dependence is complex.
 Yet, understanding these connections can greatly improve management efforts in marine protected areas.
 By incorporating a better understanding of how and why people value protected places into the decision-making process, managers can avoid potential conflicts between various user groups and plan for sustainable use by constituents.

-This project will provide resource managers of marine protected areas valuable information concerning the linkages between humans and their use, value, and dependence upon the places where they live, work, and play.
+This project provides resource managers of National Marine Sanctuaries (NMSs) and National Estuarine Research Reserves (NERRs) valuable information concerning the linkages between humans and their use, value, and dependence upon the places where they live, work, and play.

-We are surveying residents, visitors, and other users of marine protected areas to understand their attitudes, knowledge, and preferences regarding the current environmental condition and management actions within selected marine protected areas.
-We are collecting survey responses via paper-based and online methods.
-Additionally, we are seeking to understand the relationship between the end-points of ecosystem services—the things people care about—and the environmental features present in marine protected areas; these end-points of ecosystem services are also known as social values.
-To explore these relationships, we are asking survey respondents to weight the social values they deem most important and to identify areas on a map that they associate with those social values.
+We surveyed residents, visitors, and other users of marine protected areas to understand their attitudes, knowledge, and preferences regarding the current environmental condition and management actions within selected marine and coastal protected areas.
+We collected survey responses through a combination of paper-based and online methods.
+Additionally, we sought to understand the relationship between the end-points of ecosystem services—the things people care about—and the environmental features present in marine and coastal protected areas; these end-points of ecosystem services are also known as social values.
+To explore these relationships, we asked survey respondents to weight the social values they deem most important and to identify areas on a map that they associate with those social values.

-Once we obtain the respondents’ weighted social values, we incorporate their spatial data and analyze both with the geographic information system (GIS) application known as Social Values for Ecosystem Services (SolVES) (Available at http://solves.cr.usgs.gov/).
+After obtaining the respondents’ weighted social values, we incorporated their spatial data and analyzed both types of data with the geographic information system (GIS) application known as Social Values for Ecosystem Services (SolVES, available at http://solves.cr.usgs.gov/).
 Outputs from the SolVES application include heat maps that describe the relationship between social value intensity and explanatory environmental variables.
-Previous coastal condition work conducted by NCCOS and others will be used to supply the necessary environmental variables for the SolVES analysis.
+Previous coastal condition work conducted by NCCOS and others was used to supply the necessary environmental variables for the SolVES analysis.